EventStore/documentation/docs/clients/dotnet/5.0/streams/README.md

 Example:

-<<< @/docs/clients/dotnet/5.0/sample-code/DotNetClient/WriteStreamEvents.cs#CreateSampleData
+<<< @/docs/clients/dotnet/5.0/sample-code/DotNetClient/AppendStreamEvents.cs#CreateSampleData

-Events are written in the following order: `3, 1, 2, 4, 5`.
+events are appended in the following order: `3, 1, 2, 4, 5`.

 ## EventData

-The writing methods all use a type named `EventData` to represent an event to be stored.
+The appending methods all use a type named `EventData` to represent an event to be stored.
 Instances of `EventData` are immutable.

 EventStoreDB does not have any built-in serialisation, so the body and metadata for each event are represented in `EventData` as a `byte[]`.